lachatak/kafka-cli-config-helper/README.md

 The situation is even more complicated if you have several environments and autonomous teams who is using kafka with their own credentials stored at various places.

-Kafka CLI config helper is a `python3` tool which automates collecting connection properties and credentials from various sources and produces [necessary files](templates) to be able to easily run kafka cli commands locally in a docker container.
+Kafka CLI config helper is a `python3` tool which automates collecting connection properties and credentials from various sources and produces a [config file](templates/kafka.properties.template), [README.md](templates/README.md.template) and keytstore/truststore to be able to easily run kafka cli commands locally in a docker container.

 # How to run